martin-ger/esp_mqtt/README.md

 The MQTT server will now run in the background and you can connect with any MQTT client.
 Your Arduino project might do other application logic in its loop.

-You can find a sample sketch in the "Arduino" directory.
+You can find a sample sketch in the examples.

 # Using the Source Code
 The complete broker functionality is included in the mqtt directory and can be integrated into any NONOS SDK (or ESP Arduino) program ("make -f Makefile.orig lib" will build the mqtt code as a C library).
 You can find a minimal demo in the directory "user_basic".
 Rename it to "user", adapt "user_config.h", and do the "make" to build a small demo that just starts an MQTT broker without any additional logic.